raspberrypilearning/gbic-peer-instruction-2/en/step_2.md

 ## Pre-instructions

 Pre-instruction tasks are provided to accompany each of the lessons.
 They introduce pupils to a concept to be explored from home in advance of the next lesson.
-Pre-instruction is different to homework.
+Pre-instruction is different from homework.
 It is pre-preparation — a teaching approach which is also used in ‘flipped learning’.

 For the first lesson, 'Introduction to Peer Instruction', the pre-instruction worksheet should be completed during the lesson.
 This allows teachers to explain the purpose of the pre-instruction and how it relates to the teaching approach and the following lessons.
 For the following weeks, pre-instruction tasks are provided with their corresponding lessons (e.g. the Lesson 2 pre-instruction task can be found in the Lesson 2 folder).